mhromatka/Team-IV/README.md

 Auburn University REU on Smart UAVs, Team IV

-this is a test
+This is a test to set up github on my mac?
-this is another test
-this